How to Prepare New Managers Before They’re Promoted

 • Leading people and managing performance

-• Communication, feedback and difficult conversations
+• Communication, feedback and conducting difficult conversations

 • Time and priority management